szabolcstoth/robotframework-basics/docs/04-advanced/01-listeners.md

 ## Goal

-* Create a listener named `TimeListener` which logs the start time of the test execution to the console.
+* Create a listener named `TimeListener` that logs the start time of the test execution to the console.

 ## Solution